SillyTavern/SillyTavern-Docs/Usage/Local LLM Guide/How To Use A Self-Hosted Model.md

 * q4 means 4-bit quantization, q5 is 5-bit quantization, etc
 * You see a number like -16k?
 That's an increased context size (i.e. how long your conversation can get before the model forgets the beginning of your chat)!
 Note that higher context sizes require more VRAM.

-## Installing an LLM server: Oobagooba or KoboldAI
+## Installing an LLM server: Oobabooga or KoboldAI

 With the LLM now on your PC, we need to download a tool that will act as a middle-man between SillyTavern and the model: it will load the model, and expose its functionality as a local HTTP web API that SillyTavern can talk to, the same way that SillyTavern talks with paid webservices like OpenAI GPT or Claude.
-The tool you use should be either KoboldAI or Oobagooba (or other compatible tools).
+The tool you use should be either KoboldAI or Oobabooga (or other compatible tools).

-The rest of this guide will continue using Oobagooba, but these tools should be considered equivalent.
+The rest of this guide will continue using Oobabooga, but these tools should be considered equivalent.

-### Installing Oobagooba
+### Installing Oobabooga

 Here's a more correct/dummy proof installation procedure: